FrancoAra/notes/Distributed_Systems_Notes.md

     - [SWIM: scalable weakly-consistent infection-style process group membership protocol](www.cs.cornell.edu/projects/Quicksilver/public_pdfs/SWIM.pdf)

 ## Group Membership Protocol
-* _Failure detection_, once a node has found a failing peer, it communicates it to the rest of the cluster
+* _Failure detection_: once a node has found a failing peer, it communicates it to the rest of the cluster
     * _Prop Completeness:_ each failure is detected
     * _Props Accuracy:_ there is no mistaken detection
     * Both are impossible (if possible, then we could solve dist consensus as well), so we can guarantee completeness, but accuracy only partial/probablistic